picselliahq/picsellia-cv-engine/docs/usage/processing/simple.md

-# 🛠 **Creating a custom processing pipeline**
+# 🛠 **Creating a Custom Dataset Processing Pipeline**

-If you want to create a **custom dataset processing pipeline**, `pipeline-cli` simplifies the setup by generating a structured template with all the necessary scripts.

-This guide walks you through:
+This guide walks you through how to create, customize, test, and deploy an image processing pipeline using the simple template from `pipeline-cli`.
+The pipeline is designed for dataset processing tasks such as image transformations, augmentations, or filtering.

 1. Generating a pipeline template
 2. Modifying the processing logic